nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 I still don't know how one goes about installing ReasonML standalone.
 There's a package called `reason-cli` that looks like it will do it, but it's wildly out of date.
-Unfortunately, there is documentation floating around telling you to do just that.
+Alas, there is documentation floating around telling you to do just that, which means you'll have a tool that won't run many code examples and it won't be obvious why.

 Then there's ReasonReact, which is a dependency you need to add to use, but part of ReasonReact also ships inside BuckleScript.
 Between BuckleScript 7.0.1 and 7.1.0, a correctness change was made to ReasonReact code shipping within BuckleScript that broke several major projects in the ReasonML ecosystem.